amy@amyspeechlanguagetherapy.com

 Dysphagia Diagnosis

-One of the greatest obstacles besides becoming comfortable with the anatomy during a Videofluoroscopy of VFFS is becoming familiar with that anatomy while moving during scanning and accepting different consistencies.
+One of the greatest obstacles besides becoming comfortable with the anatomy during a Videofluoroscopy of VFFS is becoming familiar with that anatomy while moving during scanning and accepting different consistencies while also counting how many swallows it takes to get the bolus down.
 The only way to become proficient and eventually specialized is with study and practice.
-This comes with reviewing as Videos as possible.
-Becoming a reliable observer, learning how to interpret evidence, learn how to recognize and interpret anatomical and physiological differences will contribute to developing the swallowing specialists trained eye.
+This comes with reviewing as many videos as possible.
+This includes normal swallows as well as disordered.

-Normal Videoflouroscopy Studies
+Examples of Normal Videoflouroscopy Studies

 • Lateral View - 1/3 Tsp Honey http://www.d.umn.edu/csd/current/courses/swallowing/video/whole.mov